-Megabit per second (Mbps) to 54 Mbps over ranges up to 300 feet.
+Megabit per second (Mbps) to 150 Mbps with a single stream and triple that for 802.11n clients supporting MIMO

 Figure 4: Signal transmission of 802.11 and Wi-Fi

 802.11 wireless protocols are based on the IEEE 802.11 wireless standards adopted in 1997.
 The standard addresses some of the limitations of using wireless technologies for Ethernet transmissions and takes into consideration range limitations and interference from other radio signals.
 This specification describes the over-the-air communications interface between a wireless client and a base station or between two wireless clients.